arrogantrobot/miniverse/readme.md

 for recreating that odd example where the header of your file can be written to disk, but then the first write of the body is rejected.
 Or what-have-you.
 Fill in any low disk space scenario and test away.

+I copied this method of creating a loop device in a file from [Mike Chirico's blog post] (http://freecode.com/articles/virtual-filesystem-building-a-linux-filesystem-from-an-ordinary-file "freecode blog").